|PLINTH BEAM WORK PROCEDURE|

 - Concrete thiyyas (level dots) for the top of P.C.C. about 2m to 2.5m (6′ to 8′) c/c should be taken and checked either by dumpy level or level tube.

-- Dowels for staircase should be tied in position.
+- Dowels for the staircase should be tied in position.

 PROCEDURE OF P.C.C.
 PLAIN CEMENT CONCRETE